Save time and money with tips for traveling light and the carry on packing list for your next travel!

 #3 Wash it

 There is nothing wrong with taking fewer clothes and washing them yourself.
 In most places in the world, they have running water and you can carry a bit of soap with you to do the washing yourself.
-I’ve even done it in rivers when hiking in nature (make sure the soap is biodegradable).
+I’ve even done it in rivers when hiking in nature.
+In that case, make sure the soap is biodegradable.
+For washing, as well as for the body, try Dr. Bronner’s Pure Castile bar soap, its biodegradable, organic and even vegan.
 In Asia, there are also very cheap laundry places that charge a small fee for washing.

 #4 Pack it well